miyadaiku/miyadaiku-docs/doc/contents/en/guide/objects.rst

 path(fragment=None, abs_path=False, values=None, npage=None):
-  Get the path from the current page. ``target`` can be absolute path which starts with ``'/'``, or relative path.
+  Get the path from the current page to the content..

-  ``fragment`` specifies the element id in the page.
+  ``fragment`` specifies the element id in the content.

   If ``abs_path`` is ``True``, it returns the complete URL starting with the protocol.

   ``values`` specifies the value of the group on the grouped index page.
-It can be specified only on the index page.
+It can be specified if content is the index page.

   ``npage`` specifies the landing page number of the index page.
-It can be specified only on the index page.
+It can be specified if content is the index page.

   .. code-block:: jinja
      :caption: Sample of content.path() method